 Boxing Day Cobo Dip

-A beloved Guernsey tradition, the Boxing Day dip is held on one of Guernseys most spectacular sandy beaches on the west coast, where hundreds of brave participants line up to run into the sea.
+A beloved Guernsey tradition, the Boxing Day dip is held on one of Guernseys most spectacular beaches, Cobo, on the west coast, where hundreds of brave participants line up to run into the sea.
 Fancy dress is highly encouraged, and you will spot many Santa hats bobbing in the water, all in support of the Guernsey Cheshire Home, a local care home for disabled individuals in the community.

-Starting at 9.30am, there are shuttles available from 8am from North Beach in St Peter Port if you are staying in town, and mince pies and mulled wine will be available to all chilly participants after to help you warm up!
+Starting at 9.30am, there are shuttles available from 8am from North Beach in St Peter Port if you are staying in town, and mince pies and mulled wine will be available to all chilly participants after the swim to help you warm up!

 New Year’s Dip, Alderney